Dillon Point - June '25

 return to index

-On the last Wednesday in June, six of us met in Davis and then drove an hour to Benicia, to walk in the hills at Dillon Point, an area new to all of us.
+On the last Wednesday in June, six of us met in Davis and then drove an hour to the Benicia State Recreation Area, in the Bay Area, to walk in the hills at Dillon Point, on the Carquinez Straits.

-On the way back towards the marsh area, we found a shady rock outcropping and had an extended break.
+On the way back towards the marsh area, still in the hills, there was a shady rock outcropping where we had lunch and took an extended break.

 note - on a pc or laptop you can zoom into any part of a photo, but alas, not on a smartphone.